Usage

 -i APP_ID, --application-id APP_ID

-Public Application ID in Nexus Lifecycle
+Public Application ID in Sonatype Lifecycle

 -u USER_ID, --username USER_ID

-Username for authentication to Nexus Lifecycle
+Username for authentication to Sonatype Lifecycle

 -p PASSWORD, --password PASSWORD

-Password for authentication to Nexus Lifecycle
+Password for authentication to Sonatype Lifecycle

 -st STAGE, --stage STAGE